The Schlotzsky's online ordering system is confusing and inflexible. How do we redesign it for accessibility and efficiency?

 Although Schlotzsky's main website meets WCAG AA accessibility standards, their online orders were placed on an inaccessible 3rd party website.

-Our task was to design not only an integrated, accessible online ordering experience up to WCAG AA standards, but to think outside the box (or outside the webpage) to create novel online ordering solutions.
+Our task was to design not only an accessible online ordering experience up to WCAG AA standards, but to think outside the box to create novel online ordering solutions.

 Our first step was evaluating the existing online ordering flow to understand where usability and accessibility problems lay.